-Wage theft, which includes the misclassification of workers as "independent contractors" is a nationwide problem affecting millions and is especially widespread in the construction industry.
-When an employer treats a worker as an independent contractor rather than an employee – despite the fact that the employer controls and directs how the worker performs his or her work, and exercises financial control over the economic aspects of the worker's job, the employer is misclassifying the worker.
+Wage theft, which includes the misclassification of workers as "independent contractors," is a nationwide problem affecting millions and is especially widespread in the construction industry.
+When an employer treats a worker as an independent contractor rather than as an employee – despite the fact that the employer controls and directs how the worker performs his or her work and exercises financial control over the economic aspects of the worker's job – the employer is misclassifying the worker.

-Disreputable contractors routinely misclassify workers to avoid paying payroll and Social Security taxes, workers’ compensation, unemployment insurance, Medicare, health and welfare and pension contributions, as well as prevailing wage on public construction jobs, which puts law-abiding employers at a competitive disadvantage.
+Disreputable contractors routinely misclassify workers to avoid paying payroll and Social Security taxes, workers’ compensation, unemployment insurance, Medicare, health and welfare pension contributions, as well as prevailing wage on public construction jobs.
+This illegal practice puts law-abiding employers at a competitive disadvantage.
 Paying workers in cash or “off the books” also deprives countless workers of their legal rights and cheats federal and state governments out of significant revenues.

-Studies estimate that between 10% and 30% of all employers misclassify their workers as independent contractors with devastating effects for the workers, reputable businesses, and the:
+Studies estimate that between 10% and 30% of all employers misclassify workers as independent contractors with devastating effects for the workers, reputable businesses, and the public good:

 The IU and BAC Locals/ADCs have worked hard to secure the enactment of stricter laws in several states (see Journal article, Illinois Members Help Lawmakers Stop Crooked Contractors).
 BAC and the AFL-CIO Building Trades affiliates continue to lobby Congress for national legislation to level the playing field for America's businesses, ensure workers are afforded the protections they are legally entitled to, and correct a serious tax loophole that allows some cheaters to evade the law.

 On September 15th, 2014, the U.S. Department of Labor awarded $10.2 million ranging from $28,000 to $1.3 million to nearly two dozen states to stop worker misclassification and protect state unemployment insurance benefits.